becketalservices/beas-cnx-cloud/docs/Azure/chapter4.md

 ## 4.1 Create persistent volumes

-IBM provides the relevant documentation here: <https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_prereqs_persist_vols.html>
+IBM provides the relevant documentation on page [Persistent volumes](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_prereqs_persist_vols.html).

 IBM already created some helper files to create the persistent volumes.
 As we use Azure File and not  NFS we need a modified version.<br>
 Please check the IBM documentation for more details on the available parameters.<br>